17 min read

 In a world awash with data, spatial analysis is often the first step to understanding and analyzing geo-referenced data.
 However, it can be difficult for analysts to go about this process at scale, as most tools are designed for smaller datasets or single users.

 Thanks to the rise of machine learning and computer vision, we can use algorithms to create far more powerful and accurate analyses that provide new insights and correlations otherwise unachievable.
-And by combining machine learning and advanced data science techniques, geospatial analytics are further turned into predictive analytics, capable of spotting trends as they take shape.
+By combining machine learning and advanced data science techniques, geospatial analytics are further turned into predictive analytics, capable of spotting trends as they take shape.

 Use Cases: From Imagery to Intel